 Staying safe when using technology has become as important as being safe in the physical world.

-Cybersecurity is broad term that encapsulates two fundamental domains and various subdomains.
+Cybersecurity is a broad term that encapsulates two fundamental domains and various subdomains.

 - Network Architecture